nitbhatt0/RBAC/README.md

 - **Entra role**
   - Global Reader or Security Reader

-- **Graph scopes**
-  - RoleManagement.Read.All
-  - Directory.Read.All
-  - User.Read.All
-  - Group.Read.All

-- **Enterprise app**
-  - Must be assigned to **Microsoft Graph Command Line Tools**
-  - *(if tenant has Assignment Required enabled)*

 - **Application permissions**
   - RoleManagement.Read.All → Application
   - Directory.Read.All → Application
   - User.Read.All → Application
   - Group.Read.All → Application
   - Application.Read.All → Application

-Enterprise app → Must be assigned to Microsoft Graph Command Line Tools (if tenant has Assignment Required enabled)

 ## Section 2 — PIM Eligible Assignments (-IncludePIM)